 Millions of men suffer with urinary frequency, urgency, pain with sitting, pain after sex, genital pain and pelvic pain and other symptoms called prostatitis/chronic pelvic pain syndrome.
-I suffered for over 20 years from what was diagnosed as chronic pelvic pain.
-This confusing to patients and doctors alike, and the story about this confusion surrounding the treatment of the condition remains to be told.
+I suffered for over 20 years from what was is now diagnosed as prostatitis/chronic pelvic pain syndrome.
+This diagnosis is confusing to patients and doctors alike, and the story about this confusion surrounding the treatment of the condition remains to be told to a large audience.

-Today, gratefully my pain is gone and I have become an expert in a field I never wanted to be an expert in.
-As I think about it now, Ihad I continued to be in pain.
+Today, gratefully, my pain is gone and I have become an expert in a field I never wanted to be an expert in.
+As I think about it now, I can’t imagine the devastation of my life had I continued to be in pain.
 I always feel grateful.
-I hope this article can help clarify the confusion, misdiagnosis, ineffective treatment of prostatitis in men and help many silently suffering men find a way back to having a life again.
+I hope this article can help clarify the confusion, misdiagnosis, and ineffective treatment of what is diagnosed as prostatitis in men and help many silently suffering men find a way back to having a life again.